 Appointed to the Board on 27 November 2014

+David is a well-respected member of the Tasmanian business community.
+He was Executive Director of financial services firm Shadforths Limited for more than 20 years.
 David became a Director of the Royal Automobile Club of Tasmania in 1989 and served as club President between 1994 and 1997.
-He was also a non-executive Director of several health care organisations, including Royal Hobart Hospital Research Foundation and Southern Cross Care (Tas) and was a founding Director of the Financial Planning Association of Australia.
+He was also a Non-Executive Director of several health care organisations, including Royal Hobart Hospital Research Foundation and Southern Cross Care (Tas), and was a founding Director of the Financial Planning Association of Australia.

 BA (Economics, English and History), FAICD

 Appointed to the Board on 28 November 2015

 Jennifer is an accomplished Senior Executive and Board member who has served in Catholic ministries in education, health care, aged care, and aid and development for more than 22 years.
 She is Chair of the Trustees of MercyCare and the Leadership Program Development Committee for Catholic Health Australia.